Victoria Beckham and Kate Moss among stars at Vivienne Westwood memorial

 The designer also made a name for herself as an activist, staging public protests to raise awareness around causes close to her heart.

+Following her death, Assange said he was going to request leave from London’s Belmarsh prison to attend the fashion designer’s funeral.

+Sculptor and designer Daniel Lismore used the memorial service to continue Dame Vivienne’s campaign efforts by wearing an outfit emblazed with an image of his face with the slogan #FreeAssange on it.

-In 1992, she famously wore a perfectly tailored skirt suit with a grey matching hat while collecting her OBE.
+In 1992, Dame Vivienne famously wore a perfectly tailored skirt suit with a grey matching hat while collecting her OBE.

 The outfit might have been demure, but she soon started twirling for photographers – only to reveal she was not wearing any knickers underneath.